Design Custom Gear

 Personalize a custom t-shirt with our easy-to-use Design StudioStart Designing

-The Smiley Face, or “happy face” symbol, is so ubiquitous in pop culture that it seems like it’s been around forever.
-Unlike the first and second installments in this series, the true origin of this one is a lot harder to pinpoint.
+The Smiley Face, or “happy face” symbol, is so ubiquitous in pop culture that it seems like it’s been around forever, but the true origin of this one is a lot harder to pinpoint.
 John F Kennedy said, “Victory has a thousand fathers,” and that’s certainly true in this case.

 The more important question is: who popularized it?